skip to content

 History

 MinnesotaCare was created in 1992 by Republican Governor Arne Carlson and a bipartisan coalition of legislators.
-The program provides health care coverage for about 83,000 Minnesotans who earn too much to qualify for Medicaid but whose incomes are below 200 percent of the federal poverty line.
-(A family of three below 200 percent of the federal poverty line is earning roughly $40,000 per year.)
+The program provides health care coverage for about 105,000 Minnesotans regardless of immigration status whose incomes are below 200 percent of the federal poverty line.
+(A family of four below 200 percent of the federal poverty line is earning roughly $62,400 per year.)

 MinnesotaCare is considered a “Basic Health Program” under federal law, allowed under Section 1331 of the Affordable Care Act.
 The law permits states to purchase coverage directly for people by pooling the premium tax credits and cost-sharing reduction subsidies they would have otherwise received in the individual insurance market.